tta2yta/The-New-York-Times-WebSite/README.md

 # HTML/CSS The New York Times Website Clone

-This project is a capstone project developed as a completion of HTML & CSS section of Microverse main curriculum.
+⦁	This project is a capstone project developed as a completion of HTML & CSS section of Microverse main curriculum.
 It is a calloabrative project to showcase HTML & CSS Skills.
-It is a real-world-like project cloned from The New York Times website.
+⦁	 The project is made according to an article from The New York Times website.
+⦁	 Cloning the webpage was quite an enlightening and informative experience and we learned a lot about the general method and thinking of the real web developers who originaly made it.

 ## Desktop